Cheptoo21/Portfolio-setup-and-mobile-first/README.md

 - [📝 License](#license)

 <!-- INTRO -->
-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 PORTFOLIO <a name="about-project"></a>

-I created my portfolio using HTML, CSS with Linters and Figma templates.
+Portfolio is a project built using HTML5 and CSS3.
+It shows my understanding of Gitflow,grid,figma and Linters.

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML